rockettheme/docs/Docs/wordpress/themes/tessellate/demo_feature.md

 <h3 class="largemargintop largepaddingtop">A web font based solution for adding icons, allowing them to be extensively styled via CSS</h3>

 <p class="smallmarginbottom">The theme features an updated library for Font Awesome with version 4+.
-This offers over 350 icons, which are fully scalable and easy to integrate into the design of the template and/or content, from widget titles to inside content items themselves.</p>
+This offers over 350 icons, which are fully scalable and easy to integrate into the design of the theme and/or content, from widget titles to inside content items themselves.</p>

 <a href="http://(your url)/wordpress/tessellate2/typography/" class="readon4">Read More</a>
 ~~~